civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(2)** Paragraph 19(1)(c.1) of the Act is replaced by the following:

-    prescribing the circumstances in which the Commissioner **and Senior Deputy Commissioner must** not make public, under subsection 31(1), the name of the person who committed the violation; and
+    prescribing the circumstances in which the Commissioner and Senior Deputy Commissioner must not make public, under subsection 31(1), the name of the person who committed the violation; and

   **(3)** Subsection 19(2) of the Act is replaced by the following:

-    **(2)** The maximum penalty for a violation is $1,000,000 in the case of a violation that is committed by a natural person, and $10,000,000 in the case of a violation that is committed by a financial institution, a payment card network operator or **a participating entity**.
+    **(2)** The maximum penalty for a violation is $1,000,000 in the case of a violation that is committed by a natural person, and $10,000,000 in the case of a violation that is committed by a financial institution, a payment card network operator or a participating entity.

 ### Section 215